 The UK government is running a secretive unit inside Michael Gove’s Cabinet Office that’s been accused of ‘blacklisting’ journalists and blocking the release of ‘sensitive’ information.
 Experts say they’re breaking the law – and it’s an assault on our right to know what our government is doing.

 We’re not going to let it stand.
-We’re launching a legal battle – but we also need a huge public outcry, showing that thousands back our call for transparency.
+We’ve launched a legal battle – but we also need a huge public outcry, showing that thousands back our call for transparency.
 Will you add your name?

 To: Michael Gove, Minister of State for the Cabinet Office